Continuing Education Activity

 - Facial deformity

-The list of possible consultations below varies per the injury to the frontal sinus itself as well as it's surrounding structures.
+The list of possible consultations varies based on the nature of the injury to the frontal sinus as well as its surrounding structures.

 - Trauma surgery

 - Facial plastic surgery

 - Neurology - if associated traumatic brain injury is present